Revenue Reverend

 R4.
 10r scarlet

-Note: R1/4 are known only from a private document archive belonging to a family in Oman.
+Note: Hardly any examples of R1/4 are known other than in a private document archive belonging to a family in Oman.
 A fifth value in black (illustrated at right) has also been recorded, though the image is insufficiently clear to confirm the value, which might be 3 rupees or 30 baiza (=2½ annas).

 Picture